Tuition for 2019-2020

 This total cost covers tuition as well as the use of the swimming pool, libraries, and attendance at certain College-sponsored lectures and concerts.
 It does not include dues and assessments for student organizations, transcript fees, the Kaplan MCAT course, or educational and miscellaneous supplies.

-All new students must submit an application fee and a commitment fee.
-Checks for these fees may be sent to the Scripps College Post-Baccalaureate Premedical Office, 1030 Columbia Avenue, PMB 1226, Claremont, CA 91711.
+All new students must submit their supplemental application (if applicable) fee and a commitment fee.
+Checks for these fees may be sent to: Scripps College, Post-Bac Premed Program, 1030 Columbia Avenue, PMB 1226, Claremont, CA 91711.

 - A commitment fee of $500 reserves a place for the new enrolling student and is due by the date indicated on the acceptance letter.
 Should the new student withdraw before first registration, the commitment fee is nonrefundable.
 For the continuing student, the commitment fee reserves a place at the College each semester.
 The commitment fee is used to cover any charges or fees not paid at the time of completion or withdrawal from the College.
 Any charges for damage to College property or unpaid student account balances will be withheld from the commitment fee refund.

 Tuition is paid in three installments.
 The first payment, which includes the cost of summer courses, is due on May 1.
 Fall tuition is due on August 1, and spring tuition is due on January 1.
 All checks should be made payable to Scripps College.
 Satisfactory arrangements for all financial obligations to the College and its offices must be made with the Treasurer’s Office before a transcript may be released.